MRChemSoft/mrchem/doc/users/user_inp.rst

       plot_orbitals = []                    # Plot converged orbitals
       population_analysis = false           # Compute population analysis, also for half of the space population_dimension = 0              # Dimension for population analysis (0=total, 1=split x, 2=y, 3=z)
+      population_orbitals = true            # Compute population analysis for individual orbitals, only if population_analysis = true
+      population_density = false            # Compute population analysis for total density, only if population_analysis = true
     }

 Some properties can be further specified in dedicated sections.